RatkoR/laravel-crate.io/README.md

 ###What works and what doesn't

 Crate.io supports many of the SQL statements, but not all of them.
-Many that you're accustomed to might be missing, so be sure to take a look at their site if you're in doubt.
+Be sure to take a look at their [site](https://crate.io/docs/stable/sql/index.html) if you're in doubt.

-We're throwing an `NotImplementedException` for those statements that you might wrongly try to use.
+We're throwing an `RatkoR\Crate\NotImplementedException` for those statements that you might wrongly try to use.
 We tried to cover all of them, but if we missed any you'll get Exception from Crate DB.

 Big things that are **not** supported are:
 + joins
 + subselects
-+ auto increments
++ auto increments - you'll have to manage those by yourself
-+ whereBetween
++ whereBetween(s)
 + unique indexes
 + foreign keys (and relations)
 + dropping, renaming columns (adding fields works)